jafudi/flexpair-website/index.md

-Flexpair achieves these goals by strictly following two design principles
+Flexpair achieves these goals by strictly following two design principles:
 1. Less is more
 2. Reproducibility